Double Declining Depreciation Method

 Matched Maintenance Cost

+Since depreciation is a non-cash expense, a company can invest this amount.
 A business generates interest when it invests the depreciation outside the business.
 Consequently, this helps to generate more funds to replace the asset.

-The Minimum Loss at the Disposal
+Minimum Loss at Disposal

 Depicts Poor Performance

-The financial statements when using this shows the lower profit in the earlier years as the depreciation charge is higher in these years.
+The financial statements, when using this, shows the lower profit in the earlier years as the depreciation charge is higher in these years.
 This shows the poor performance of the business in the earlier years.